 - All work must be created by the displaying artist.

 - No-resale, market or commercially made items will be allowed.
 If any items are not original work, do not match the quality and/or description of the juried item(s) or any additional items not previously juried, festival staff will request removal of those items and/or the exhibitor may be asked to leave the festival.
-This decision will be at the discretion of the festival director.
+This decision will be at the discretion of the festival chairs.
 No fee will be returned.

 - Any items that are not works of art for sale or part of your booth display must be hidden from attendees’ view.
 We are looking for a very clean, organized, gallery-type booth display.
 In some cases, the back and/or side of your tent may be visible; please plan to keep this area uncluttered and clean.

 - All artist spaces must be set up and ready for sales 30 minutes prior to the opening of each day of the show.

 - All displays must be within the booth.
 If you believe your display cannot fit within the booth, please contact the co-chair.

 - All artist spaces must remain open until 10:00 PM on Friday evening and 4PM on Saturday with take down starting only after 4:00 PM on Saturday afternoon.

 - This is a family-friendly show; no works of an explicit nature, please.